robric/wiki-contrail-controller/Baremetal-Support.md

 Note that fab setup_all would provision appropriately when run with the updated testbed.

+## Adding ToR agents or TSN node to an existing setup

+On the new node, install contrail-install-packages and run /opt/contrail/contrail_packages/setup.sh
+Populate testbed.py to reflect this new node with tor-agent/tsn info
+From /opt/contrail/utils on config node, for each new node xyz :

+    fab upgrade_kernel_node:root@xyz
+    fab setup_interface_node:root@xyz
+    fab install_only_vrouter_node:no,root@xyz
+    fab setup_only_vrouter_node:no,no,root@xyz
+    fab add_tor_agent:False
+    fab add_tsn:False

+Then run /etc/contrail/compute_reboot on the new node which will initiate a reboot of the node

 ## Prior Configuration required on QFX5100

 The following configuration has to be done on a QFX5100 beforehand.